-If you’re considering continuing your studies to earn a graduate degree, Career Services is happy to help you with your application process and materials.
+If you’re considering continuing your studies to earn a masters or PhD graduate degree, Career Services is happy to help you with your application process and materials.
 Before beginning the application process, though, you may want to do some introspective brainstorming, and ask yourself some of the following questions.
-Take notes, as you may be asked some of these same questions in an interview or on application essays:
+IMPORTANT: Take notes, as you may be asked some of these same questions in an interview or on application essays:

 - What are your career aspirations and how will graduate school, specifically those you wish to apply to, will help you attain your career goals.

 - What are your specific research interests?

 - What do you wish to learn and what skills, abilities, and experience do you hope to gain?

 - Where do you want to go to graduate school and why?